tilt-dev/tilt.build/docs/live_update_reference.md

 If your container executes a binary and your Live Update changes that binary, you probably want to restart the container to re-execute it.
 If, however, you're running a Flask or Node app that responds to filesystem changes without requiring a restart, you can probably leave this step out.

 **NOTE**: `restart_container()` *only* works on containers managed by Docker.
 For non-Docker runtimes (e.g. containerd, CRI-O), please see the [wrapper script for simulating restart_container](https://github.com/windmilleng/rerun-process-wrapper).

+[^1]: The initial build is always a full build because Live Update needs a running container to modify.
+Thus, your base build (Docker/Custom Build) should be sufficient to create your dev image, and should not rely on any `sync`'d files or `run` commands.
+(If this is functionality you need, [let us know](https://tilt.dev/contact).)